Search Engine Optimisation

 - building a reputation or audience

 Once this is done then a strategy can be put in place, SEO should be part of this but only in terms of ensuring the quality content you produce is optimised for SEO in terms of structure, headings, titles and keywords that are relevant to your content.
-Your content should not be driven by SEO.
+Your content should not be driven by this structure.

 Google and other search engines success is based on delivering the most "matched" content for a specific search term.
 The more your headings, keywords etc match your content the more your site will be better matched to searches and rewarded with reduced bounce rates, increased time on site and other metrics.
 If you try to trick the search engines it will become apparent and your site will ultimately be penalised.